ics-software-engineering/meteor-example-form-react-semantic-ui/README.md

 Things to do:

-* Subscribe to StudentData in CreateStudent page.
-* Check for existing email address; fail the create if found.
-* Add setState to save the email address when create is successful, display the link.

 * Implement the editStudentData page.
 * Write the index.md
 * Create the screencast.
 Maybe a PPT to start.